-Late work: Work may only be submitted after the published deadline in the event of an excused absence (i.e. personal illness or illness in the family; death in the family).
+Late work: Work may only be submitted after the published deadline in the event of an excused absence (i.e. personal illness or illness in the family; death in the family), and only if the student informs the instructor of this absence in a timely manner.
 Students are asked to contact the instructor via email as soon as they believe they may miss a course deadline due to an excused absence.
-An extension on the late work will be granted via email, so students need to look for an instructor response in their MCC email account after informing the instructor about their situation.
+An extension on the late work will be granted via email, so students need to look for an instructor response in their MCC email account within one to two business days after informing the instructor about their situation.